Can You Legally Control Your Tenant’s Heat?

 Before we get into the age-old debate of who’s allowed to touch the thermostat, let’s clarify your role as a landlord.

-NEW!
+New!
 Fair Housing for Landlords Course

 Investing in your landlord education could save you from a $16,000 fair housing violation.
 This TurboTenant Academy course can help you protect your business around the complaints so many landlords face.